Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

 - Technically, this operation is no different from the rest of the Norwegian continental shelf, where we have carried out exploration drilling for nearly 50 years.
 130 wells have already been drilled in the Barents Sea

-- The areas we will explore have been ice-free in summer for 50 years, and there have been fewer than 10 days with ice in winter for the past 14 years.
+- The areas we explore have been ice-free in summer for 50 years, and there have been fewer than 10 days with ice in winter for the past 14 years.

 - We will remove the rig from the drilling site if sea ice comes closer than 50 km, in accordance with Norwegian authority requirements.